What Is A Dry Pedicure?

 Nail Polish Lasts Longer

-Not only could this lead to eventual ripping (especially if your nail tech uses a file), but that excess hydration could actually keep any polish that you use from properly adhering to your nail, and this includes gels.
+Not only could this lead to eventual ripping (mainly if your nail technician uses a file), but it can also cause damage to the nail bed.

-Your nails need grip for the polish to effectively stick, and the water from soaking could prevent that – not to mention, it could compromise the vibrancy and formulation of your nail polish choice overall.
+Your nails need a grip for the polish to adhere effectively, and the water from soaking could prevent that, not to mention,

 Preserves Nail Shape